f5devcentral/bigip-automation/level-1/README.md

-# Building an Automation Framework with Terraform and Per-App AS3
+# Per-App AS3 and Terraform

 In this use-case, we'll explore how to automate the configuration of F5 application services using F5's **Per-App AS3** and **Terraform**.
 We have templetized the AS3 JSON files using Terraform's `templatefile` function and along with the TF `bigip_as3` resource, these templates are encapsulated within a custom module.
 This module can be invoked from the root directory (`root module`) by supplying necessary variables, such as IP Address, Pool Members, SSL certificates, etc. This streamlined approach enhances the deployment process, making it more manageable and scalable for applications configured through Terraform and AS3.